zeropress-app/zeropress-theme/README.md

 Behavior highlights:

-- Watches template/assets changes and performs full reload
+- Watches theme directory changes and performs full reload
 - Non-matching routes return 404
 - If `404.html` exists at theme root, it is rendered; otherwise a built-in 404 page is used